Chinese Imperialism and the Debt Trap System

 So, as we can see, China initially invested in Zambia’s infrastructure, facilitating market entry.
 Once Zambia had exhausted the initial investments and struggled to repay, China extended new debts to refinance the old ones, deepening dependence.
 This parallels the U.S.'s 20th-century rise to dominance, through which it managed to establish the dollar as the primary currency for international transactions.

-In the geopolitical arena, Zambia's predicament highlights the convergence of interests among global powers in exploiting resource-rich African nations.
+In the international area, Zambia's predicament highlights the convergence of interests among global powers in exploiting resource-rich African nations.
 While Western imperialists and China vie for economic supremacy, they ultimately share a common goal: the extraction of wealth from Zambia at the expense of its people.
 This unity in exploitation underscores the imperialist nature of their actions, revealing an entire world system built on the subjugation of dependent nations and the exploitation of their labour.

 Sri Lanka

 The geographic location of Sri Lanka holds immense strategic significance, situated along crucial maritime trade routes connecting the East and West.
 More than 80% of all global trade passes through a shipping lane just off the coast of Sri Lanka.
-So, as a key node in global trade, any control exerted over Sri Lanka's ports translates into substantial geopolitical leverage.
+So, as a key node in global trade, any control exerted over Sri Lanka's ports translates into substantial political leverage.
 China, recognising this strategic advantage, has positioned itself to capitalise on Sri Lanka's maritime importance as part of its broader regional strategy.

 By securing a foothold in a Sri Lankan port, China aims to bolster its maritime presence in the Indian Ocean, enabling greater access to vital trade routes and enhancing its naval power projection capabilities.
 This aligns with China's broader ambitions of expanding its influence across the Indo-Pacific region, challenging the dominance of Western powers, and continuing to establish itself as a major player in global affairs.